python/cpython/Doc/library/fileinput.rst

    Class :class:`FileInput` is the implementation; its methods :meth:`filename`, :meth:`fileno`, :meth:`lineno`, :meth:`filelineno`, :meth:`isfirstline`,
-   :meth:`isstdin`, :meth:`nextfile` and :meth:`close` correspond to the functions
+   :meth:`isstdin`, :meth:`nextfile` and :meth:`close` correspond to the
-   of the same name in the module.
-In addition it has a :meth:`readline` method which returns the next input line, and a :meth:`__getitem__` method which implements the sequence behavior.
-The sequence must be accessed in strictly sequential order; random access and :meth:`readline` cannot be mixed.
+   functions of the same name in the module.
+In addition it has a :meth:`~io.TextIOBase.readline` method which returns the next input line, and a :meth:`__getitem__` method which implements the sequence behavior.
+   The sequence must be accessed in strictly sequential order; random access and :meth:`~io.TextIOBase.readline` cannot be mixed.

    With *mode* you can specify which file mode will be passed to :func:`open`.
 It must be one of ``'r'``, ``'rU'``, ``'U'`` and ``'rb'``.